Murray–Darling Basin Authority

-The Murray–Darling Basin Authority (MDBA) is the principal government agency in charge of managing the Murray–Darling basin in an integrated and sustainable manner.
+The Murray–Darling Basin Authority (MDBA) is the principal government agency in charge of managing the Murray–Darling Basin in an integrated and sustainable manner.
 The MDBA is an independent statutory agency that manages, in conjunction with the Basin states, the Murray–Darling basin's water resources in the national interest.
-The MDBA reports to the Australian Government Minister for the Environment and Water, held since June 2022 by the Hon Tanya Plibersek.
+The MDBA reports to the Minister for the Environment and Water, held since May 2025 by Murray Watt.

-The MDBA was established under the Water Act 2007 (Cth), which was introduced by the Howard Government as part of "A National Water Plan for Water Security".
+The MDBA was established under the Water Act 2007 (Cth), which was introduced by the Howard government as part of "A National Water Plan for Water Security".
 The Water Act 2007 was a response to the drought and the potential effects of climate change in Australia.
 The law aimed to fulfill Australia's obligations under the Ramsar Convention on Wetlands.

 The 2007 Act was substantially amended in 2008.